 At least once every two weeks, precision is determined by sampling a gas of known concentration for every gaseous analyzer.
-The tables below summarize the number of precision checks that were performed (precision count) by site (Table 6.2) as well as the percent completeness of those precision checks and an annual summary by organization (Table 6.3) of the percent of precision checks that fell within the acceptance criteria of $\pm 10\%$ ($\pm 7\%$ for O3).
+Table 6.2 summarizes the number of precision checks that were performed (precision count) by site as well as the percent completeness of those precision checks.
 Table 6.2 also summarizes the statistical data quality assessment of these precision checks for all gaseous criteria pollutants.
-The coefficient of variation (CV) for the precision checks is summarized annually by site (Table 6.2) and quarterly/annually by organization (Table 6.3).
+The coefficient of variation (CV) for the precision checks is summarized annually by site.
 The equations used to calculate precision, bias, and upper and lower probability limits for the 90% probability intervals using the bi-weekly precision checks are described in detail in the document "Guideline on the Meaning and Use of Precision and Accuracy Data Required by 40 CFR Part 58 Appendix A."